exclaMachine/PunctuatorsGame/README.md

 - If there are any funny instances you can make with "Do Wordplay", they should be shared!
 - Master Asterisk has a special ability: If a word has an asterisk following it then he can create a footnote of its definition.

+-There's also a link called IPA at the bottom.
+This is to a function which allows you to create different pronunciations using the power of the International Phonetic Alphabet!
+I have a character called Dialexis who is a robot who changes the accents of the different characters of the Punctuators!

 ## The characters:

 1. Full Stop